 Overall, I had a great time!
 I was really happy to be surfing again, even if it was in a wetsuit.
 The one thing I would say is that I was not physically prepared!
 If you’re planning a surf trip, start going to the swimming pool and exercising.
 My back and shoulders were dead for the first few days!

-For Tom and me, this was our first “real” vacation as a couple.
+For him and me, this was our first “real” vacation as a couple.
 I mean, we’ve travelled plenty and lived abroad, but this was a proper holiday doing something we both enjoy while constantly being all up in each other’s kool-aid.
-I’m really glad we got to do this together, especially since it might be our last trip before I go back to Canada–and because I got to see him like this:
+I’m really glad we got to do this together, especially since it might be our last trip before I go back to Canada!